madushans/DependenSee/docs/CommandLine.md

 ## ExcludePackageNamespaces

 Comma separated list of package name prefixes to exclude.
 Wildcards not allowed.
-Only the filename is considered, case insensitive.
+Only the package name is considered, case insensitive.
 If specified, `-IncludePackages` is overridden to `True`.
 This must be a subset of includes to be useful.

 If you want to include spaces between items, make sure you enclose the parameter value in double quotes.

 **Shorthand: `-EPaN`**

 **Default: `<unspecified>`**

+## TrimPackageNamespaces
+Comma separated list of package name prefixes to trim.
+Wildcards not allowed.
+Only the package name is considered, case insensitive.
+If specified, `-IncludePackages` is overridden to `True`.

+**Shorthand: `-TPaN`**

+**Default: `<empty string>`**

+### Examples

+- `DependenSee \Source\SolutionFolder -O ConsoleJson -TrimPackageNamespaces MyApp`
+  -  Displays package names starting with MyApp.
+'MyApp.Core' and 'MyApp.Extensions' display as 'Core' and 'Extensions'
+- `DependenSee \Source\SolutionFolder -O ConsoleJson -TPaN MyApp`
+  -  Displays package names starting with MyApp.
+'MyApp.Core' and 'MyApp.Extensions' display as 'Core' and 'Extensions'

 ## FollowReparsePoints